craftyjs/craftyjs.github.com/tutorial/administrative/structure.md

 -- index.html -> Game wrapper
 ```

-You can find here (adres) a sample project that use CraftyBoilerplate.
+You can find here (https://github.com/ahilles107/CraftyBoilerplate) a sample project that use CraftyBoilerplate.